 regenerative nutrition

-To allow our bodies to to become the most effective conduits, to become superconductors of the energy and enthusiasm of our spirits, to optimise our brain chemistry for happiness and success in all our endeavours, and to feel as amazing as we possibly can,we need our physical vehicles to be clear and energised.
+To allow our bodies to to become the most effective conduits, to become superconductors of the energy and enthusiasm of our spirits, to optimise our brain chemistry for happiness and success in all our endeavours, and to feel as amazing as we possibly can, we need our bodies to be clear and energised.

 Eating mainly raw and living foods brings in nutrients in their natural and alive forms.
 There are countless documented benefits of raw food, some of which are listed here.
 What we stress here is the intact, 'crystalline' cellular and molecular structure of food that has been undamaged by excessive heating.
 As in sacred geometry,the value of phi, the golden mean is deeply and intricately encoded into natural living structure and allows for the flow and accurate reproduction of information patterns.
 After water, the brain is composed mainly of fatty acids and is more effectively built from undamaged i.e. raw fatty acids.
 The neurotransmitters, the chemical messengers, in the brain are made of amino acids and similarly are built more effectively from undamaged amino acids.
 The flavonoids in fresh fruit supply antioxidant protection for the brain and also boost the neurotransmitter levels.